sammanadh/sammanadh/README.md

 - 👋 Hi, I’m @sammanadh
-- 👀 I’m interested in software development
+- 👀 I’m am a software engineer
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently working on web/mobile projects
-- 📫 How to reach me at sammanadh@gmail.com
+- 📫 How to reach me at thisissamman@gmail.com

 <!---
 sammanadh/sammanadh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.